Highlights of History from The Whitehorse Star, 1960-1969

 - January 26, 1967: Frank Goulter, the oldest surviving member of the Royal North West Mounted Police, celebrates his 90th birthday.

-- February 6, 1967 Ellijah Smith is elected Chief of the Whitehorse Indian Band February 5, 1967.
+- February 6, 1967: Elijah Smith is elected Chief of the Whitehorse Indian Band on February 5th.

-- February 13, 1967 The first Canadian Winter Games flag flutters in Whitehorse.
-The flag was raised simultaneaously with the one at Quebec City where the games take place.
+- February 13, 1967: The first Canada Winter Games flag flutters in Whitehorse.
+The flag was raised simultaneously with the one at Quebec City where the games take place.

-- February 16, 1967 A.P.
-Philipsen is re-elected president of the Whitehorse Chamber of Commerce February 147.
+- February 16, 1967: A.P.
+Philipsen has been re-elected president of the Whitehorse Chamber of Commerce.

-- March 9, 1967: The Whitehorse Lions Club suggests March 8, 1967 to name a mountain in the Arkell (Kusawa) Lake district after General Georges Vanier who died a few days earlier.
+- March 9, 1967: The Whitehorse Lions Club suggests naming a mountain in the Arkell (Kusawa) Lake district after General Georges Vanier who died a few days earlier.

 - March 16, 1967: Victoria Faulkner is presented a life membership by the Yukon Historical Society on March 9.

-- March 20, 1967: Cyprus Mines Corporation announces that its 60 percent owned affiliate Anvil Mining Corporation Ltd. Has decided to proceed with production from its lead-zinc-silver orebody in the Vangorda-area of the central Yukon Territory.
+- March 20, 1967: Cyprus Mines Corporation announces that its 60-percent-owned affiliate Anvil Mining Corporation Ltd. has decided to proceed with production from its lead-zinc-silver orebody in the Vangorda area of the central Yukon.